Estimate Time3 min

 How to choose colleges

-When it comes to choosing colleges to apply to, there’s no magic formula for finding the right fit.
-What’s most important is to have a clear idea of your college goals, expected areas of study, career aspirations, and what you’d like to get out of your college experience.
-While it’s always great to ask other peoples’ opinions and advice, it’s a very personal choice, and you’ll want to feel confident in your decision.
+When it comes to choosing colleges, there’s no magic formula for finding the right fit.
+What’s most important is to have a clear idea of your goals, expected areas of study, career aspirations, and what you’d like to get out of your college experience.
+While it’s always great to ask for other peoples’ opinions and advice, it’s a very personal choice, and you’ll want to feel confident in your decision.

-Be sure to create a balanced list that reflects your wants and needs, while considering which schools can meet those needs and help you succeed.
+Be sure to create a balanced list that reflects your educational wants and needs, while considering which schools can meet those needs and help you succeed.
+Most students narrow down their list of colleges based on factors such as:

 • Location.
-Whether you want to be close to home and family, far away, or in a specific city or state, a college’s location is one of the main things most people consider.
+Whether you want to be close to home, far away, or in a specific city or statea college’s location is one of the main things most people consider.

 • Cost.
-From in- and out-of-state tuition rates to housing costs and financial aid opportunities, making sure you can afford to pay for the schools of your choice is key.
+Make sure you can afford to pay for the college of your choice is key, whether it's in or out of state tuition.

-• Specialization in an area of study.
-Although many incoming college students are undecided about their major, it’s still important to consider which schools match up with your interests.
+• Area of study.
+Although many incoming students are undecided about their major, it’s still important to consider which college match with your interests and have the programs you're seeking to pursue.

-Even after considering all of these factors, it can still be a challenge to decide which colleges to apply to.
-Take these smart steps to help you narrow down the list of options:
+After considering these factors, it can still be a challenge to decide which colleges where to apply.
+Take these steps to help you narrow down your list of options:

 • Attend college fairs